ericspod/X4DF/README.md

  * `type` (optional) - type of the array elements, defaults to `float32`
  * `format` (optional) - states the data format, defaults to `ascii`
- * `offset` (optional) - states the offset in characters (if `format` is `ascii`) or bytes (if `format` is not `ascii`) the array starts from when reading from a file, default is 0 and is ignored if not reading from a file
+ * `offset` (optional) - states the offset in characters (if `format` is `ascii`) or bytes (if `format` is not `ascii`) the array starts from when reading from a separate file, default is 0 and is ignored if not reading from a file
+ * `size` (optional) - states the number of lines (if `format` is `ascii`) or bytes (if `format` is not `ascii`) of the array as stored in a file, this is needed to allow reading an array segment from the middle of a file so is ignored if not reading from a file
  * `filename` (optional if format not `binary` or `binary_gz`) - file storing data, otherwise data must be stored in the body of the element
- * `sep` (optional) - separator character between elements in `ascii` format, default is `,`
+ * `sep` (optional) - separator character between elements in `ascii` format, default is ` `

 Array type is specified using the format `[><=]('uint','int','float')('8','16','32','64')` which states endianness, base type, and size.
 For example, an unsigned little endian 16-bit integer has type `<uint16`.
 Endianness is meaningful for binary